0b10010010/TargetDevelopment/README.md

         & matlab.system.mixin.Propagates ...
         & matlab.system.mixin.CustomIcon
 ```
-Also on line 108, change the name of the icon: `icon = 'PBRead';` and on line 124: `name = 'PBRead';`
+Also on line 108, change the name of the icon: `icon = 'PBRead';` and on line 124: `name = 'PBRead';`<br>
-Note that this does not have to be identical to the file name.
+Note that these do not have to be identical to the file name.

 Once the names are changed next line to modify is on lines 45 and 46.
 These lines include the header file and its init function:
 ```matlab